 The mission of Rose Bowl Riders is to connect people to horses and nature through responsible horsemanship, sustainable horsekeeping, education & public outreach.
-CLICK HERE TO SEE ALL OUR UPCOMING EVENTS!
+THE WINTER HUNTER SHOW HAS BEEN RESCHEDULED FOR FEBRUARY 26!!

 Rose Bowl Riders is an all-volunteer, not-for-profit organization whose mission is to connect people to horses and the outdoors.
 We seek to provide leadership in responsible, sustainable, and affordable horse keeping, excellence in horsemanship and instruction, and inclusiveness through community outreach.
 All while forming lasting relationships with people who share a common interest in horses.